kenwuuu/pencil-it-in-web/README.md

 - API keys in the repo are public keys so they're fine to stay out
 - Example API calls using the Supabase JS library are in `services/examples/edge-functions
+- When renaming or moving files that use HTMX or are used by a file that uses HTMX, you have to refactor manually.
+Jetbrains refactor doesn't catch the strings.
+See `friends-container.js` and the mock data file `friends.html`.
+The JS file calls `friends.html` but if you move `friends.html`, `friends-container.js doesn't get updated with the new pathname.

 # Setting up